Test your Internet speed with our innovative speed test!

 A: You first need to determine which plans are available in your area and then select the provider and plan that best suits your needs.
 With VoipReview.org, you can search for both residential and business VoIP plans, right from our homepage!

 A: If you have questions about using this site, please view our site FAQ.
-In addition to our many articles on VoIP, you may view user reviews of different providers to learn about the experiences of those users or you can pose a question in one of our forums.
+In addition to our many articles on VoIP, you may view user reviews of different providers to learn about the experiences of those users.